SivaPrakash8825/automated-penetration-testing/README.md

 # ZAP Server
 **To start the ZAP Server:**

-Open the ZAP Server application.
+Open the ZAP Server application and it will automatically start.

 (OR)

-Use the following command in the terminal:
+Use the following command in the terminal:<br>
+-> Zap.bat